ulixee/hero/docs/main/Help/migration-guide.md

 To that end, the library that was formally passed into "Plugins" and "Human/Browser" Emulators has been merged with some parts of SecretAgent Core to form the [Unblocked Agent][unblocked-agent].
 The Unblocked Agent is now under it's own development lifecycle and has been put into a much tighter loop with DoubleAgent (aka, detection) development.
 We envision Hero as the home of scraper productivity tooling, and Unblocked as the home of the bot cat and mouse game.

+## Plugins

+If you wrote a Core Plugin, you'll notice that the API callbacks have changed slightly.
+Callbacks and variables no longer have "puppet" in the name, since they're now part of [Unblocked Agent][unblocked-agent].

 ## Replay

 If you were using Replay with SecretAgent (sorry Windows users...), it's now part of the new ChromeAlive! tooling.
 You can download the [Ulixee.app](https://github.com/ulixee/ulixee/releases/latest) install, or you can add `@ulixee/apps-chromealive-core` and `@ulixee/server` to your `devDependencies` and start a local server.
 This will add a bar to a headed version of Chrome when you're developing.

 [server]: https://ulixee.org/docs/server
 [unblocked-plugin]: https://github.com/unblocked-web/specifications